 Attach the Porch Joists

-Attach the single joist hangers every 16 inches on-center both to the ledger board and to the parallel two-by-ten.
-Cut six of the two-by-tens at 6 feet each, insert them in the single joist hangers, and secure them with fasteners.
+- Attach the single joist hangers every 16 inches on-center both to the ledger board and to the parallel 2-by-10 board.

 Install the Porch Flooring